darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 # remove a shortcut

-To remove a keyboard shortcut, single-click on the action you wish to remove and press the backspace key.
+To remove a keyboard shortcut, single-click on the action you wish to remove it from and press the `backspace` key.

 # search for a shortcut action

 A search field is shown at the bottom of the _shortcuts_ tab.
-Enter the text you wish to search for and press `Enter` or click the _search_ button.
-Press `Enter` or _search_ multiple times to cycle through all matching actions.
+Enter the text you wish to search for and press `Enter` or click the `search` button.
+Press `Enter` or `search` multiple times to cycle through all matching shortcut actions.

 # view currently assigned shortcuts

-Press the `H` key in any darktable view to show a list of all shortcuts that are applicable to the current view.
-This shortcut is itself amendable in the _global_ section of the _shortcuts_ tab.
+Press the `H` key in any darktable view to show a list of all shortcuts that are assigned for the current view.

 # import, export, reset

-You can export your shortcut mappings to or import them from a file.
+You can import your shortcut mappings from or export them to a file.

-Press the “default” button to reset all shortcuts to their default state. _Take care when using this option as it is not possible to restore back to a previous state unless you have first exported existing shortcuts to a file._
+Press the “`default`” button to reset all shortcuts to their default state. _Take care when using this option as it is not possible to restore back to a previous state unless you have first exported existing shortcuts to a file or taken a backup of your configuration directory._

 # shortcut categories

-Keyboard shortcuts are categorized so that they can easily be found.
-The following sections summarize these categories and also list some additional options that are specific to certain categories.
+Keyboard shortcuts are categorized within a hierarchical list so that they can easily be found.
+The following sections summarize these categories and list some common options.

 ## global

-Shortcuts in this section are applicable to all darktable views.
+Shortcut actions in this section are applicable to all darktable views.

 ## views

 A single section is provided for each darktable view.
-Shortcuts are only applicable to the selected view.
+Shortcut actions are only applicable to the selected view.

 ## processing modules ('image operations')

-Shortcuts in the _image operations_ section of this tab are only applicable to the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
+Shortcut actions in the _image operations_ section of this tab are only applicable to the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
 A section is provided for each processing module.

 ### common shortcuts

-Every processing module provides the following shortcuts by default
+Every processing module provides the following shortcut actions by default

 enable module
-: enable or disable the module, regardless of whether it is currently visible
+: Enable or disable the module, regardless of whether it is currently visible

 show module
-: expand or collapse the module.
+: Expand or collapse the module.
 If the module is not currently displayed on the screen, darktable will switch to an appropriate module group (if applicable) before displaying it

 focus module
-: cause the module to receive or lose focus.
+: Cause the module to receive or lose focus.

 reset module parameters
-: reset the module to its default state
+: Reset the module to its default state

 show preset menu
-: show the presets menu for the module
+: Show the presets menu for the module

-Shortcuts may be present for any module operation.
-For comboboxes and sliders, some standard shortcuts are available, as described in the following sections.
+For comboboxes and sliders, some standard shortcut actions are provided, as described in the following sections.

+In addition, other module-specific controls will be provided with their own shortcut actions.

 ### sliders

-All sliders in processing modules can be edited via keyboard shortcuts (regardless of whether the module is currently shown or enabled).
-The following actions are provided for each slider:
+All sliders in processing modules can be adjusted via keyboard shortcuts, regardless of whether the module is currently shown or enabled.
+The following shortcut actions are provided as standard for each slider:

 increase/decrease
-: separate shortcuts which allow you to increase or decrease the slider by a single step
+: Separate shortcuts which allow you to increase or decrease the slider's value by a single step.

 dynamic
-: a single shortcut that can be used in combination with the mouse scroll wheel to increase and decrease slider values
+: A single shortcut that can be used in combination with the mouse scroll wheel to increase and decrease slider values.

 edit
-: a shortcut to bring up the slider edit dialog within which you may key a value directly or modify the slider with the mouse
+: A shortcut to bring up the slider's edit dialog within which you may key a value directly or modify the slider with the mouse.

 reset
-: reset the slider to its default value
+: Reset the slider to its default value.

 In addition, you can modify the coarseness of the increase/decrease operations with a _global_ keyboard shortcut.
-You can choose between fine, normal and coarse.
+You can choose between fine, normal and coarse (see [module controls](../darkroom/interacting-with-modules/module-controls.md) for more details).

-When performing increase/decrease and dynamic operations on sliders, if the module is not currently shown, a toast message will appear over the image to indicate the current value of the slider.
+When performing increase/decrease and dynamic operations on sliders, if the module is not currently expanded, a toast message will appear at the top of the image to indicate the current value of the slider.

 ### comboboxes

-As with sliders, all comboboxes in processing modules can be edited via keyboard shortcuts.
-The following actions are provided for each combobox:
+As with sliders, all comboboxes in processing modules can be adjusted via keyboard shortcuts.
+The following shortcut actions are provided as standard for each combobox:

 next/previous
-: separate shortcuts which allow you to change to the next or previous entry in the combobox
+: Separate shortcuts which allow you to change to the next or previous entry in the combobox

 dynamic
-: a single shortcut that can be used in combination with the mouse scroll wheel to change to the next/previous entry in the combobox
+: A single shortcut that can be used in combination with the mouse scroll wheel to change to the next/previous entry in the combobox

-If the end of the list of combobox values is reached, these shortcuts will cycle back to the beginning of the list.
-Similarly, if the beginning of values is reached the shortcuts will cycle to the end.
+If the end of a combobox list is reached, these shortcuts will cycle back to the beginning of the list.
+Similarly, if the beginning of the list is reached the shortcuts will cycle to the end.

-### handling multiple module instances
+### multiple module instances

-It is possible to create multiple instances of many processing modules.
+It is possible to create [multiple instances](../darkroom/interacting-with-modules/multiple-instances.md) of many processing modules.
 In this scenario it is not always obvious which instance should be controlled by keyboard shortcut operations.

-See [`preferences` -> `miscellaneous`](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of an image operations module are present.
+See [`preferences` -> `miscellaneous`](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of a processing module are present.

 ## (utility) modules

 Shortcuts in the _modules_ section apply to [utility modules](../module-reference/utility-modules/_index.md) only.
-These are modules that are not used for image processing and may appear on either the left or right panel.
+These are modules that are not used for image processing and may appear on any panel.
 Some utility modules can be used in multiple views.

-As with processing modules, some shortcuts are provided by default for each module:
+As with processing modules, some shortcut actions are provided by default for each module:

 show module
-: expands or collapses the module
+: Expand or collapse the module.

 reset module parameters
-: resets the module to its default state
+: Reset the module to its default state.

 show preset menu
-: shows the presets menu for the module
+: Show the presets menu for the module.

-Some of the above options may not be applicable to all modules.
+Some of the above actions may not be available for all utility modules.